mikedll/cknife/README.md

 ### Making a release

+This section is outdated as of December 15th, 2015.
+It has to be updated to reflect that this will not be hosted on Rubygems.

 One of the following, like patch.
 This will create a git commit.

     bundle exec rake version:bump:major